theogravity/pulumi-fusionauth/sdk/python/README.md

 The FusionAuth Resource Provider lets you manage [FusionAuth](http://fusionauth.io/) resources.

-This is bridged using the [Terraform FusionAuth](https://github.com/gpsinsight/terraform-provider-fusionauth) package.
+This is bridged using the [Terraform FusionAuth](https://github.com/FusionAuth/terraform-provider-fusionauth) package.

-You can look at the [Terraform FusionAuth docs by gpsinsight](https://registry.terraform.io/providers/gpsinsight/fusionauth/latest/docs) to get an idea of what is available in this package.
+You can look at the [Terraform FusionAuth docs](https://registry.terraform.io/providers/fusionauth/fusionauth/latest/docs) to get an idea of what is available in this package.

 ## Installing